nopolabs/riak-dev-cluster/README.md

-# Riak Dev Cluster for OS X
+# Riak Dev Cluster for Ubuntu 12.x

-Easily run a 5-node [Riak](http://wiki.basho.com/Riak.html) cluster on OS X.
+Easily run a 5-node [Riak](http://wiki.basho.com/Riak.html) cluster on Ubuntu 12.x.

 * The names of the nodes are riak[1-5]@127.0.0.1
 * The HTTP port of riak1 is 11098: <http://127.0.0.1:11098>